youstormorg/Tiwi/method_ERA5_climatology.md

 ## Notes
 - The script processes each variable independently to avoid memory spikes.
-- Spatial subset is set to `lon=125–140`, `lat=-15 to -5` (Tiwi Islands region).
-- Adjust years, bounding box, or variable lists inside the script if needed.
+- Adjust years, bounding box, or variable lists inside the script if needed, other scripts in directory exist for 1980s, 1990s, and 2000s.